Ernst NepoDauba, Bohemia 1895 - 1971 Innsbruck

-After the fall of the Empire Ernst Nepo found a new home in Innsbruck, the capital of the Tyrol, in Austria’s west.
+After the fall of the Empire Ernst Nepo found a new home in Innsbruck, the capital of Tyrol, in Austria’s west.
 There he blended in perfectly and befriended artists like Rudolf Lehnert, Herbert Gurschner and Alphons Schnegg, with whom he founded the so-called Mühlauer Circle (Mühlau being the part of Innsbruck Nepo lived in).
 In 1925 he was co-founder of the artists group “Die Waage” (The Balance) together with Wilhelm Nicolaus Prachensky, Leo Sebastian Humer, and others.

 In 1927 Nepo was awarded the “Staatsmedaille“, an honorary medal of the state, and was admitted to the Wiener Secession.
 From 1928 onwards he designed and executed several frescos in churches around Tyrol and Vorarlberg, the most western Austrian province.
 Later, between 1933 and 1937 he was active as stage designer for the Stadttheater, the city theatre, and the Exelbühne in Innsbruck.
-From 1939 till 1941 he was again serving his military duty on various fronts, after which he became the director of the Reichskammer of fine art in Tyrol.
+From 1939 to 1941 he was serving the military on various fronts, after which he became the director of the Reichskammer of fine art in Tyrol.
 After 1945 Ernst Nepo received multiple public contracts for monumental murals and portraits.
 During the 1950s he was often in South Tyrol and from around 1960 onwards he became ill and less active artistically.

 Mountain Landscape with Trees 1921